subhanrn/cordova-plugin-mockchecker/README.md

 - isMock : (boolean) true if device mock, false if no mock behavior detected.
 - messages : (string) this properties exists if isMock properties values is true.
+- indicated : (array) this properties exists if isMock properties values is true and contains list of indicated apps which can be used to mock location